GoInterject/GoInterject.github.io/wTroubleshoot/Interject-Support.md

 links: ["/wTroubleshoot/Reporting-A-Problem.html", "/wTroubleshoot/Verbose-Logging.html", "/wTroubleshoot/RAM-Monitoring.html"]
 image_dir: ""
 images: []
-description: Interject Support in built into Excel via the Interject Addin.
+description: Interject Support in built into Excel via the Interject Add-in.
 You can easily report a problem to Interject or find Interject contact information.
 You also have the option of turning on certain logs in order to send more key details to Interject.
 ---
 * * *

 ## Overview

-Interject Support in built into Excel via the Interject Addin.
+Interject Support in built into Excel via the Interject Add-in.
 You can easily report a problem to Interject or find Interject contact information.
 You also have the option of turning on certain logs in order to send more key details to Interject.

 ### [User Support](/wTroubleshoot/Reporting-A-Problem.html)